uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         Examples: int32_t, float, double.

     Homogeneous data
-        A special property of the :term:`data format`: all the :term:`features<Feature>` have the same type and domain.
+        A special property of the :term:`data format`: all the types of the :term:`features<Feature>` are the same.
+This means that they have similar :term:`data type` and defined set of available operations.

+        Examples: A :term:`dataset` with 100 :term:`observations<Observation>` of
+        3 :term:`interval features<Interval feature>` of type float32.

     Immutability
         The object is immutable if it is not possible to change its state after